CYDVici0us/EVCoinBot/README.md

 - !getAddress @NAME **Gets the address associated with the discord @**
 - ice **Anytime ice is mentioned the user is given "ice" a thing that does not exist on the blockchain**

+NOTE: token is missing in config.json.
+Enter your Discord bot token here to use

 What is WevCoin?
 ----------------